ArtyWatts/ArtyWatts/README.md

   I also go to the gym frequently to stay fit, healthy and enhance my volleyball skills.

 <br><p> 🎹 Music</p>
   Music has also played a vital role in my life.
 I am able to play the piano (14 years of experience) and guitar (4 years of experience).
-I was a freelancing movie composer for several years.
+I have been composing music for movies for several years.